tableauio/tableauio.github.io/content/en/docs/guide/predefined-types.md

 ## Overview

-You can define `enum` or `struct` types in a protoconf file (such as `common.proto`) previously.
-It means you create custom types, and then can use them to specify the column type or cross-cell struct type of a worksheet.
+You can define `enum` or `struct` types in a protoconf file (such as `common.proto`) ahead.
+It means you create predefined types, and then can use them to specify the column type or cross-cell struct type of a worksheet.

 ## Usage

-- Prepend a dot `.` to `CustomType` when you use it in a worksheet.
+- Syntax: prepend a dot `.` to predefined `CustomType` (a.k.a. `.CustomType`) when you use it in a worksheet.
-- Specify the `Imports` option when call `tableau.GenProto` func, to import the common proto files, where custom `enum` or `struct` types are defined.
+- Import: specify the `importedProtoFiles` option of **tableauc** config to import the common proto files, where predefined `enum` or `struct` types are defined.
 Refer: [Tableau Options](https://github.com/tableauio/tableau/blob/master/options/options.go#L105).

 ## Enum